FVNRLS/inception/README.md

   ## Usage
   To use Inception, navigate to the website URL in your web browser.
 The website will display a homepage with information about the dream-sharing technology and a link to the login page.

-You can create a new account or log in with an existing account to access the dashboard.
-From the dashboard, you can create new dreams, view your past dreams, and update your account settings.